WASHINGTON — Americans signed more contracts to buy homes in June, snapping a three-month decline in pending sales.

-The National Association of Realtors said Monday that its seasonally adjusted pending home sales index rose 0.2 percent to 107.7 last month.
-The index has increased 3.9 percent over the past 12 months.
+The National Association of Realtors said Monday that its pending home sales index rose 1.5 percent in June to 110.2.
+The gain still puts the pace of contract signings below its March level.
+The index has increased just 0.5 percent over the past 12 months.